 The monument to Musa Dzhalil on the square near the Kremlin's Spasskaya Tower was unveiled on November 3, 1966.
-Authors of the 8-meter statue are sculptor Vladimir Tsigal and architect Lev Golubovsky.
+Authors of the 8-meter (26-feet) statue are sculptor Vladimir Tsigal and architect Lev Golubovsky.

 The Tatar poet Musa Dzhalil was born in 1906.
-As World War II began, he went to the front, where in 1942 he got badly wounded in the chest, was captured, and joined the Idel-Ural Legion (a Wehrmacht division, which united the Tatars, Bashkirs, Chuvash, Mordovians, Mari, and Udmurt) and organized there an underground group together with a secret service agent Gaynan Kurmashev and other military.
+As World War II began, he went to the front, where in 1942 he got badly wounded in the chest, was captured, and joined the Idel-Ural Legion (a Wehrmacht division, which united the Tatars, Bashkirs, Chuvash, Mordovians, Mari, and Udmurt) and organized there an underground group together with a secret service agent Gainan Kurmashev and other military.
 As he spoke in German camps, he linked separate groups of anti-fascists, recruited new members, organized prisoner escapes.
-In August 1943, Dzhalil and ten members of his group were arrested, and on August 25, 1944, they were executed at the Plottzensee prison in Berlin.
+In August 1943, Dzhalil and ten members of his group were arrested, and on August 25, 1944, they were executed at the Plötzensee Prison in Berlin.
 At the same time, in the USSR, the poet was considered a traitor and the enemy’s accomplice.
 His posthumous fate changed as former prisoners and members of the resistance gave his verses from Moabites to the Soviet Writers Union.
 Dzhalil's poems were published for the first time in the Novy Mir magazine in 1953 – from that time begins the process of his public rehabilitation: in 1956, he was posthumously awarded the title of the Soviet Union's Hero, and in 1957 he won the Lenin Prize.